liquity/frontend-registry/REGISTRY-GUIDELINES.md

 After which, your frontend may be added to the Github registry, then the liquity.org registry.

 ## Disclaimer
-Submitting a PR does not guarantee inclusion into the list.
-Community activity and participation is a necessary prerequisite.
-Unknown entities may be ignored.
+*Submitting a PR does not guarantee inclusion into the list.
+Community activity, past history in the space, and participation in the ecosystem are all important.*